 What are the disadvantages of the OMAD diet?

-Tthe OMAD diet is more dangerous than it sounds.
-Side effects include extreme hunger, fatigue, lack of focus and binge eating.
-You may also miss out on the important nutrients your body needs especially if you end up binge eating junk food during that window period.
-It’s also been linked to long-term obesity, digestive pressure and increased cholesterol levels.
+Despite its advantages, the OMAD diet is more dangerous than it sounds.
+Side effects include extreme hunger, fatigue, lack of focus, and binge eating.
+Aside from this, you also miss out on the important nutrients your body needs especially if you end up binge eating junk food during that hour.
+It’s also been linked to long term obesity, digestive pressure and increases your cholesterol levels.

 Should you try the OMAD diet?

-The OMAD diet is not the healthiest program unfortunately.
+The OMAD diet is not the healthiest program for your body.
 Diets should never be detrimental to your health, especially if the disadvantages are far greater than the benefits.
 You might be better off following an intermittent fasting program to get more nutrients and add more exercises to your routine

 Subscribe to our newsletter to receive the latest sports news and active lifestyle and fitness features you need